-Are there really foods that make breastfeeding babies fussy?
+Are there foods that make breastfeeding babies fussy?

 The truth about the foods you eat and your baby’s mood is simple: every baby is different.
-While some babies may become fussier after you eat a burrito bowl with lots of beans, or enjoy broccoli or cauliflower which are notorious for causing gas, other babies may be totally fine with it.
+While some babies may become fussier after you eat a burrito bowl with lots of beans or enjoy broccoli or cauliflower that have a history of anecdotal reports of causing gas, other babies may be totally fine with it.

-The key to figuring out what foods upset your little one and which ones don’t is to simply take note of how your baby is acting after you consume a certain food.
-If you see a pattern each time you eat a certain food, there’s a good chance it isn’t settling well with your baby.
-It may also be helpful to keep a food journal to identify the foods that upset your baby and how soon after you consume them the fussiness starts.
+The key to figuring out what foods upset your little one and which ones don’t is simply noting how your baby acts after consuming a particular food.
+If you see a pattern each time you eat a particular food, there’s a good chance it isn’t settling well with your baby.
+It may also be helpful to keep a food journal to identify the foods that upset your baby and how soon after you consume them, the fussiness starts.

 The Five Probable Foods That Make Breastfeeding Babies Fussy

-This is one of the most talked about foods when it comes to breastfeeding and fussiness.
-Many moms remove dairy from their diet when breastfeeding when they notice certain symptoms in their little ones.
-If you notice certain symptoms linked to a cow’s milk allergy then it may be worth removing the dairy from your diet and seeing if any of the symptoms improve.
-Symptoms may include skin breakouts, fussiness, and irritability, and or changes in stools.
+This is one of the most talked-about foods for breastfeeding and fussiness.
+Many moms remove dairy from their diet when breastfeeding when they notice symptoms in their little ones.
+If you notice certain symptoms linked to a cow’s milk allergy, it may be worth removing the dairy from your diet and seeing if any symptoms improve.
+Symptoms may include skin breakouts, fussiness, irritability, and/or changes in stools.

 While often a bummer for new moms who are desperate for an energy boost, some babies can be sensitive to the caffeine in your morning cup of coffee.
-However, the good news is that a small amount likely won’t cause any issues.
-However, having large amounts of caffeine can certainly lead to fussiness as caffeine does pass through breastmilk.
+However, the good news is that a small amount under 300 milligrams of caffeine per day likely won’t cause any issues.
+However, having large amounts of caffeine can undoubtedly lead to fussiness as caffeine does pass through breastmilk.
 If you notice your baby is more wired or fussier than usual, you may want to cut back on the amount you consume.

 Soy is another common allergen and is often associated with issues during breastfeeding.
-This is one of the most common offending foods, in fact.
+This is one of the most common offending foods.
 If you suspect your baby may be reacting to the soy in your diet, it may be worth removing it and seeing if things improve.

 #4 Other Top Allergens